Dirt Diggers Digest Guide to Strategic Corporate Research

 - The website of UK-based Corporate Watch has a collection of corporate profiles.The group also publishes Investigating Companies: A Do-It-Yourself Handbook.

-- Another UK group, the Ethical Consumer Research Association, has a pay service called Corporate Critic with data on more than 25,000 companies, including ratings from the group's Ethiscore rating system.
+- Another UK group, the Ethical Consumer Research Association, provides summaries of the track records of several thousand companies and has a pay service that includes ratings from the group's Ethiscore rating system.

 - CorporateRegister.com is a subscription service providing access to social responsibility reports from a variety of sources.

-There is also a growing number of subscription services providing what is often called ESG (environmental, social and governance) information on companies.
+There also numerous subscription services providing accountability information on companies.
 Some of these may be available via larger business libraries:

 - Institutional Shareholder Services